jonas-peeters/EasyScoreboards/README.md

-    Notification for every 10 minutes if the remaining time is beetwen 600 seconds and 3600 seconds (10 and 60 minutes) Notification for every minute if the remaining time is beetwen 60 seconds and 600 seconds (1 and 10 minutes) Notification for every 10 seconds if the remaining time is beetwen 10 and 60 seconds Notification for every seconds if the remaining time is smaller than 5 seconds
+    Notification for every 10 minutes if the remaining time is beetwen 600 seconds and 3600 seconds (10 and 60 minutes) Notification for every minute if the remaining time is beetwen 60 seconds and 600 seconds (1 and 10 minutes) Notification for every 10 seconds if the remaining time is beetwen 10 and 60 seconds Notification for every second if the remaining time is smaller than 5 seconds

 `/esb countdown start` starts the countdown.